bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ### Dec 2021 - Present, Python, Node.js, Perl Developer & Investigator (OSINT), NDA, outside russia

 I develop backends and various automations and investigations on Python, Node.js, Perl.
 I do some server logic, REST API, imports, exports, data parsing, scrapers, data enrichment and various other tricky things.
-Sometimes I am very targeted in hiring for IT companies (remote job and relocation outside russia), and help in OSINT investigations and development of professional communities, active contribute to Telepathy, OSINT Framework, Huginn and other tools and projects.
+Sometimes I am very targeted in hiring for IT companies (remote job and relocation outside russia), and help in OSINT investigations and development of professional communities, active contribute to OSINT project's communities and other tools and projects.

 ### Nov 2015 - Nov 2021 GoodJob Hiring Agency, Novosibirsk, russia - Owner